hbctraining/spatial_nanocourse/lessons/visum_hd.md

 For this module, we will be working within an RStudio project.
 In order to follow along you should have **downloaded the R project**.

-> If you haven't done this already, the project can be accessed using [this link]().
+> If you haven't done this already, the project can be accessed using [this link](https://www.dropbox.com/scl/fo/as0nesuy7tm0lhia4zwc7/AEGMJasxRKSqCcW3zmpvmHI?rlkey=o1bcx8ygqx32xlwpnazi7i5on&st=zp34pdef&dl=0).
+The project is located in "Dataset for workshop" >
+"Day 2- NGS-based- VisiumHD".

 Once downloaded, you should see a file called `visiumHD_nanocourse.zip` on your computer (likely, in your `Downloads` folder).